Jeremy Jackson: Singles

-Other

-Jackson was featured in Vanity Fair's Hollywood Issue in March 2006.
-He has been referred to as "Mr. MySpace" and was a guest on The Tyra Banks Show.
-Jackson has performed in clubs from London to Las Vegas.
-Jackson endorsed Ed Hardy Clothing, and has hosted fashion shows around the world for the fashion house.

-He appeared on VH1's Confessions of a Teen Idol, a reality show in which former teen idols attempt to revitalize their careers.
-In one episode, he claimed he beat out Leonardo DiCaprio for the part of Hobie Buchannon; this was later verified by David Hasselhoff.
-The show is co-produced by Scott Baio and Jason Hervey.

-In 2012, Jeremy worked with PhilaDreams Films on the unreleased independent movie, Dreams, which was filmed by Thomas J. Walton and Vaughn Goland.

-In January 2015, Jackson participated in the United Kingdom reality television series Celebrity Big Brother 15, where he placed 15th, on Channel 5.
-After four days, producers removed him from the house for opening fellow housemate Chloe Goodman's dressing gown against her will.
-Jackson was later cautioned by the Hertfordshire Police following their investigation into common assault.

 Personal life

 In 2008, a sex tape of Jackson and adult video star Sky Lopez was offered for sale.
 Jackson asserted that he was physically threatened into giving the tape to men who claimed they represented Lopez.

 In an interview on the E!
 TV special Child Star Confidential Jackson stated that problems with drugs contributed to his departure from Baywatch, but that he had overcome his addiction following rehabilitation.
 In 2011, Jackson was a fifth-season cast member on Celebrity Rehab with Dr. Drew, which depicted his recovery from steroid addiction.

 He was married to former model Loni Willison from 2012 to 2014.
 Willison struggled with drug addiction, then after their divorce became homeless in Los Angeles.

 In 2017, as part of a plea bargain, Jackson was sentenced to 270 days in jail for a 2015 stabbing.

 In 2024, the actor confessed in the TV docu-series After Baywatch: Moment in the Sun that he was using meth during his final season on Baywatch.